adions025/XMLtoJson_Mask_RCNN/README.md

 The use of false masks does not help the model being generated to be more precise, as it is not providing new information beyond the bounding boxes.

+Generates the polygon shape between the four points of the rectangle in order to achieve the polygon shape, a false mask for the maskrcnn.

+### run this file inside your /dataset folder
+/dataset contains two folders /train and /val